fogfish/dynamo/README.md

 ### Hierarchical structures

-The library support definition of `A ⟼ B` relation for data.
-Message threads are a classical examples for such hierarchies:
+The library support definition of `A ⟼ B` relation for data elements.
+Let's consider message threads as a classical examples for such hierarchies:

 ```
 A